habom2310/Heart-rate-measurement-using-camera/README.md

 python GUI.py
 ```
 - In case of plotting graphs, run "graph_plot.py"
+- For the Eulerian Video Magnification implementation, run "amplify_color.py"

 # Results
 - Data from a specialized device, Compact 5 medical Econet, is used for the ground truth.
 In certain circumstances, the Heart rate values measured using the application and the device are the same